Orlando Robinson NBA Preview vs. the Hornets

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets available for Robinson, let's examine some stats and trends to help you find good wagers.
+With prop bets in place for Robinson, let's dive into some stats and trends to assist you in making good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.